jaspreetsingh-19/Student-Buddy/README.md

 # 🎓 Student Buddy

 **Student Buddy** is your all-in-one AI-powered academic assistant built with Next.js 15, Gemini AI, Razorpay, and MongoDB.
-It helps students stay on top of their tasks, generate roadmaps, summarize content (including YouTube videos), generate AI-powered quizzes, and much more — all from a beautiful, intuitive dashboard.
+It helps students stay on top of their tasks, generate roadmaps, summarize content, generate AI-powered quizzes, and much more — all from a beautiful, intuitive dashboard.

 ![Student Buddy Preview](https://your-screenshot-url.com)